Index

 Westbury White Horse

 The Westbury White Horse is a hill figure on the escarpment of Salisbury Plain in England.
 It is the oldest of several white horses carved in Wiltshire.
-See for more Wikipedia and / or Chalk figures in England & the Hill Figure Homepage.
+See for more Wikipedia and / or Chalk_figures_in_England & the Hill Figure Homepage.

 Wilton House - the finest surviving 17th century stateroom in England